Search

 Lower Rock Creek Trail

-This beautiful trail weaves among tall Jeffrey pines and thick groves of aspen trees as it follows Rock Creek from the top of the Sherwin Plateau down the narrow canyon for about 8 miles one-way.
-It is regarded as one of the best mountain bike trails in the region, but it also gives hikers the chance to experience the remoteness of a narrow mountain trail without having to hike into the high country.
-The trail is divided into three sections and it can be hiked up or downhill from any of the four access points.
+This beautiful trail winds through tall Jeffrey pines and dense aspen groves.
+It follows Rock Creek from the top of the Sherwin Plateau down a narrow canyon for about eight miles one way.
+The trail is famous as one of the region’s best mountain bike trails.
+But hikers also get a rare chance to enjoy the solitude of a narrow mountain canyon without heading into the high country.
+The route is divided into three sections.
+You can hike uphill or downhill from any of the four access points, making it easy to plan a short trip or a full-day adventure.

 Pine Creek Crags Trail